Vincent van Gogh: Self-portraits

 Van Gogh created more than 43 self-portraits between 1885 and 1889.
 They were usually completed in series, such as those painted in Paris in mid-1887, and continued until shortly before his death.
-Generally the portraits were studies, created during periods when he was reluctant to mix with others, or when he lacked models, and so painted himself.
+Generally the portraits were studies, created during periods when he was reluctant to mix with others or when he lacked models and painted himself.

-The self-portraits reflect a high degree of self-scrutiny.
+Van Gogh's self-portraits reflect a high degree of self-scrutiny.
 Often they were intended to mark important periods in his life; for example, the mid-1887 Paris series were painted at the point where he became aware of Claude Monet, Paul Cézanne and Signac.
 In Self-Portrait with Grey Felt Hat, heavy strains of paint spread outwards across the canvas.
-It is one of his most renowned self-portraits of that period, "with its highly organized rhythmic brushstrokes, and the novel halo derived from the Neo-impressionist repertoire was what Van Gogh himself called a 'purposeful' canvas".
+It is one of his most renowned self-portraits of that period, "with its highly organised rhythmic brushstrokes, and the novel halo derived from the Neo-impressionist repertoire was what Van Gogh himself called a 'purposeful' canvas".

 They contain a wide array of physiognomical representations.
 Van Gogh's mental and physical condition is usually apparent; he may appear unkempt, unshaven or with a neglected beard, with deeply sunken eyes, a weak jaw, or having lost teeth.
 Some show him with full lips, a long face or prominent skull, or sharpened, alert features.
-His hair is sometimes depicted in a vibrant reddish hue and at other times ash colored.
+His hair is sometimes depicted in a vibrant reddish hue and at other times ash coloured.

 Van Gogh's self-portraits vary stylistically.
-In those painted after December 1888, the strong contrast of vivid colors highlight the haggard pallor of his skin.
+In those painted after December 1888, the strong contrast of vivid colours highlight the haggard pallor of his skin.
 Some depict the artist with a beard, others without.
 He can be seen with bandages in portraits executed just after he mutilated his ear.
 In only a few does he depict himself as a painter.
 Those painted in Saint-Rémy show the head from the right, the side opposite his damaged ear, as he painted himself reflected in his mirror.